create3000/x_ite/docs/_posts/components/Texturing/RenderedTexture.md

 ## Overview

-A RenderedTexture is a texture node that renders a separate scene or viewpoint into an offscreen buffer, producing an image that can be applied to geometry in real time.
-It enables effects such as dynamic reflections, live video screens, shadows, or portals by continuously updating the texture based on the rendered content.
+RenderedTexture is a texture node that renders the view from a local viewpoint or separate scene into an offscreen buffer, producing an image or depth map that can be rendered from model geometry in real time.
+The output renderings can optionally be saved via the url field as a local file or a stream source.
+RenderedTexture enables effects such as dynamic reflections, live video screens, or portal views by continuously updating the texture based on the rendered content.
+RenderedTexture creates a 2D-image texture map using a numeric array of pixel values.
+Texture maps have a 2D coordinate system (s, t) horizontal and vertical, with (s, t) texture-coordinate values in range [0.0, 1.0] for opposite corners of the image.

 The RenderedTexture node belongs to the [Texturing](/x_ite/components/overview/#texturing) component and requires at least support level **4,** its default container field is *texture.* It is available from X3D version 4.1 or higher.

 >**Info:** Please note that this node is still **experimental**, i.e. the functionality of this node may change in future versions of X_ITE.
-This node is available in X_ITE, Castle and X3DOM.
 {: .prompt-info }

 ## Hierarchy